- Work with FCNL

 You will change Washington for the better.

-New teams take part in a one-time series of four trainings to build your team structure and get you ready to lobby as a group.
+New teams take part in a one-time series of four trainings to build your team’s structure and get you ready to lobby as a group.

-Advocacy Teams come together in person once a month to hear from experts, celebrate, and learn from other teams.
-In these meetings, we take action.
-One or more delegates from each team join a biweekly call for training, collaboration, and sharing.
+Meet in person with your team once a month around a national call to hear from experts, celebrate, and learn from other advocates.
+In these meetings, you’ll take action and plan for the month to come.
+One or more delegates from each team join an additional call twice a month for legislative updates, training, and collaboration.

-FCNL Advocacy Teams take action on a regular basis, using lobbying and media engagement as their tools.
-In just two months in 2015, FCNL Advocacy Teams organized 80 lobby visits and published 30 letters to the editor.
-You can join their advocacy.
+Advocacy Teams act for change on a regular basis, using lobbying and media engagement as their tools.
+In the first two months, FCNL Advocacy Teams organized 80 lobby visits and published 30 letters to the editor in support of the Iran nuclear deal.
+Since then, the network of teams expanded rapidly, growing ten times bigger and taking on campaigns for criminal justice reform and a moral budget.

 Our Campaign in 2017: Rein in Pentagon Spending